harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

-The Bitcoin network uses simple methods to comminicate between nodes, as well as perform peer discovery.
+The Bitcoin network uses simple methods to communicate between nodes, as well as perform peer discovery.
 The following section applies to both full nodes and SPV clients, with the caveat of SPV's Bloom filters taking the role of block discovery.

 {% endautocrossref %}